-- a) to establish and maintain branches, agencies, offices, factories and other establishments appropriate to the conduct of their business; - b) to organize companies under the general company laws of such other Party, and to acquire majority interests in companies of such other Party; and - c) to control and manage enterprises which they have established or acquired.
-Moreover, enterprises which they control, whether in the form of individual proprietorships, companies or otherwise, shall in all that relates to the conduct of the activities thereof be accorded treatment no less favorable than that accorded like enterprises controlled by nationals and companies of such other Party.
+4) In the case of enterprises situated within the territories of either Party and controlled by nationals and companies of the other Party, such enterprises, whether in the form of individual proprietorships, companies or otherwise, shall in all that relates to the conduct of the activities thereof be accorded treatment no less favorable than that accorded like enterprises controlled by nationals or companies of the country.

-2. Each Party reserves the right to determine the extent to which aliens may establish, acquire interests in, or carry on enterprises engaged within its territories in communications, air or water transport, banking involving fiduciary or depository functions, or the exploitation of land or other natural resources.
-However, new limitations imposed by either Party on the extent to which aliens are accorded national treatment with respect to carrying on such activities within its territories, shall not be applied as against enterprises which are regularly engaged in such activities therein at the time such new limitations are adopted and which are owned or controlled by nationals and companies of the other Party.
+5) Each Party reserves the right to determine the extent to which aliens may establish, acquire interests in, or carry on enterprises engaged within its territories in communications, air or water transport, banking involving fiduciary or depository functions, or the exploitation of land or other natural resources.
+However, new limitations imposed by either Party on the extent to which aliens are accorded national treatment, with respect to carrying on such activities within its territories, shall not be applied as against enterprises which are regularly engaged in such activities therein at the time such new limitations are adopted and which are owned or controlled by nationals and companies of the other Party.
 Moreover, neither Party shall deny to transportation, communications and banking enterprises of the other Party the right to maintain branches and agencies to perform functions necessary for essentially international operations in which they are permitted to engage.

-3. The provisions of the present article shall not prevent either Party from prescribing special formalities in connection with the establishment of companies or enterprises within its territories which are managed or controlled by aliens; but such formalities may not impair the substance of the rights set forth in paragraph 1 of the present article.
+6) The provisions of the present Article shall not prevent either Party from prescribing special formalities in connections with the establishment of companies or enterprises within its territories which are managed or controlled by aliens; but such formalities may not impair the substance of the rights set forth in paragraphs 1, 2 and 4 of the present Article.

-4. Nationals and companies of either Party shall be accorded national treatment with respect to engaging in scientific, educational, religious and philanthropic activities within the territories of the other Party.
-They shall be accorded the right to form associations under the laws of such other Party for the purpose of engaging in the aforesaid activities.
+7) Nationals and companies of either Party shall be accorded national treatment with respect to engaging in scientific, educational, religious and philanthropic activities within the territories of the other Party.
+They shall be accorded the right to form associations, including non-profit associations, under the laws of such other Party for the purpose of engaging in the aforesaid activities.
 Nothing in the present Treaty shall be deemed to grant or to imply any right to engage in political activities.